-- 5.1 The implementation of the InPhase performance management system continues with work progressing on the automated data feed (including the development of the data warehouse), structure of the system for performance and planning, and the design of the relevant dashboards to display performance information in an intuitive and user friendly style. - 5.2 InPhase was successfully utilised for the quarter two 2016/17 quarterly performance review, during both the preparation and in the actual meeting to display the performance and corporate risk information. - 5.2 Development of the project management capability has commenced, which will be developed in line with the progression of the new project framework.
-A six month pilot will commence in November to allow testing and further development, with a proposed 'go live' date of 1 April 2017 for both the project element of InPhase and the project framework. - 5.3 Full engagement with staff and departments across the organisation continues ensuring the involvement of all key stakeholders and to allow end users input into the development and implementation of the system.
+- 5.1 The implementation of the InPhase performance management system continues with work progressing on the automated data feed (including the development of the data warehouse), structure of the system for performance and planning, and the design of the relevant dashboards to display performance information in an intuitive and user friendly style. - 5.2 InPhase was successfully utilised for the quarter three 2016/17 quarterly performance review, during both the preparation and in the actual meeting to display the performance and corporate risk information. - 5.3 Development of the project management capability has commenced, which will be developed in line with the progression of the new project framework.
+A pilot to allow testing and further development which commenced in November, concluded 10 February.
+The progress and outcomes of the pilot will be reported to the Strategic Enabling Team on 22 February for consideration.
+The proposed 'go live' date of 1 April 2017 for the project element of InPhase remains at this current time but it will be dependent on the outcomes of the pilot. - 5.4 Full engagement with staff and departments across the organisation continues ensuring the involvement of all key stakeholders and to allow end users input into the development and implementation of the system.